aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/worksheet/_index.md

 ```

 Unprotects worksheet.

+**Remarks**

 If the worksheet is protected without a password, you can set a null value or blank string to password parameter.

 **Parameters:**
 | Parameter | Type | Description |